theochem/BFit/docs/index.rst

 Python library for fitting a convex sum of Gaussian functions of s-type and p-type to any probability distribution.

-To get started, look through the `example <https://github.com/theochem/BFit/tree/master/examples>`_ folder
+Installation can be found in the `github/README <https://github.com/theochem/bfit>`_ and contains a example of using the Kullback-Leibler fixed point iteration method.

-For particular examples of using BFit, see the interactive `Jupyter binder <https://mybinder.org/v2/gh/theochem/bfit/master?labpath=%2Fexamples%2>`_ or files in the `example folder <https://github.com/theochem/BFit/tree/master/examples>`_ to see specific examples on how to fit using the different algorithms and objective
+For more examples of using BFit, see the interactive `Jupyter binder <https://mybinder.org/v2/gh/theochem/bfit/master?labpath=%2Fexamples%2>`_ or files in the `example folder <https://github.com/theochem/BFit/tree/master/examples>`_ to see specific examples on how to fit using the different algorithms and objective